gracetc27/TempConversion/README.md

 # TempConversion
 Challenge project 1 in my 100 days of SwiftUI - Hacking with Swift journey.
 This was the first project to create from scratch in this course.
+It allows users to select an input unit, enter a temperature, then select an output unit for their number to be converted.
 # Features
 - Temperature unit conversion and formatting.
 - Practice using State.